 In Disney’s Aladdin’s Best Easter Eggs, we’re taking a look at the best secrets, references and cameos in Disney’s 1992 animated feature.
-If we missed your favourite Aladdin Easter Egg, or you want us to do another Disney Easter eggs video, let us know in the comments below…
+If we missed your favourite Aladdin Easter Egg, or you want us to do another Disney Easter eggs post, let us know in the comments below…

 The Peddler, the character that opens the film by breaking the fourth wall and talking directly to the audience, was originally planned to be revealed as the Genie.
 The reveal scene was cut from the final version of the film but later confirmed by directors Musker and Clements.